 Many believe that you MUST change your tyres after five years, but this isn’t, in fact, a legal requirement.
 The recommendation of tyre manufacturers is that tyres should be checked annually (a simple visual check should be sufficient) once the tyre reaches five years of age.
 They further recommend that tyres should be replaced after ten years, but, again, this is just a recommendation, not a legal requirement, and will depend upon overall tyre condition.

 This is, of course, the recommendation of the tyre manufacturers, as it relates to car tyres, in every day use.
 As already mentioned, above, tyres can deteriorate more quickly, if not used to any great extent, and, hence, the main caravanning organisations do recommend replacement after 7 years.
-The signs of deterioration are, relatively, easy to spot, so, as long as the tyres are regularly checked, for signs of damage, after they reach 5 years, it should be fine to work on the 10 year recommendation, however, there is no harm in changing them earlier, if you feel more comfortable in doing so.
+The signs of deterioration are, relatively, easy to spot, so, as long as the tyres are regularly checked, for signs of damage (remembering to check the inner walls of the tyre, not just the visible areas) after they reach 5 years, it should be fine to work on the 10 year recommendation, however, there is no harm in changing them earlier, if you feel more comfortable in doing so.

 There are a number of key triggers that will determine when we should change our tyres;